2018 Pennsylvania primary: There's a lot you need to know

 Statement: Currently, no law in Philadelphia requires mandatory training for all officers and employees of the City regarding sexual harassment in the workplace.
 This proposed amendment to the Home Rule Charter would require that the City’s Administrative Board (the Mayor, Managing Director and Director of Finance) make rules requiring that all City officers and employees receive such training not less than once every three years.

-Polls in Pennsylvania are open from 7 a.m. to 8 p.m. on Tuesday, May 15.
+Polls in Pennsylvania are open from 7 a.m. to 8 p.m. on Tuesday.
 Anybody in line by 8 p.m. must be allowed to vote.
-Report issues or problems encountered at the polling place to the Philadelphia County Board of Elections at 215-686-1590.

 You are not required to show photo ID to vote in Pennsylvania if you are voting at a poll where you have voted previously.
 In fact, poll workers are not permitted to ask about it.